-You must bring your poster with you to the conference.
+You must bring your poster with you to the meeting.
 There will be a poster board where you can mount your poster with push-pins.
 You must bring your own push-pins.

 - Poster Size: Posters must not exceed a 42" x 42" space.

 - Poster Set Up:

-- -Sunday, February 28, 6:00 PM 8:00 PM
+- Sunday, April 14, 6:00 PM 8:00 PM

-- -Monday, March 1, 7:00 AM 8:00 AM
+- Monday, April 15, 7:00 AM 8:00 AM

-- -All posters are to be mounted by 8:00 AM on Monday morning
+- All posters are to be mounted by 8:00 AM on Monday morning

 - Poster Session:

-- -Monday, March 1, 12:45 PM 1:45 PM
+- Monday, April 15, 12:45 PM 1:45 PM

-- -At least one of the poster authors must be with the poster during this dedicated time.
+- At least one of the poster authors must be with the poster during this dedicated time.
 Authors are welcome to remain with their posters after this dedicated time, but it is not required.

 - Poster Take Down:

-- -Tuesday, March 2, 1:45 PM 3:00 PM
+- Tuesday, April 16, 2:45 PM 3:00 PM

-- -All posters are to be removed by Tuesday at 3:00 PM.
+- All posters are to be removed by Tuesday at 3:00 PM.
 Any materials left after this time will be discarded.

-Tips for Presentations and Public Speaking
+Tips For Presentations and Public Speaking

-We've all been there - stuck in a conference hall, after a big lunch, with a speaker droning on and on.
+We've all been there - stuck in a meeting hall, after a big lunch, with a speaker droning on and on.
 Your mind wanders, eyes glaze over and all you can think about is the work piling up on your desk.
 Well, nobody wants that!
 We offer the following tips to help improve your public speaking, because even the best speaker can become even better.